-Next, check out a way to differentiate this Valentine math Activity for Kindergarten.
+Next, check out a way to differentiate this Valentine’s math Activity for Kindergarten.
 I divided up the colors.
 If you grab the Amazon pack, it only comes with two colors but imagine writing on the pink with two different permanent marker colors AND the same with the red hearts.
-You could easily make two leveled version with this method.
+You could easily make two leveled versions with this method.

 (I also have these shamrock boxes we use for St. Patrick’s Day.)

-Then, we must decide the skill break down.
+Then, we must decide on the skill breakdown.
 Since we are working on addition, I took levels of addition and made those the levels of the game.
-You can see that the yellow game is sums of 5 or less.
-The red game is sums between 5-10.
-Green is addition larger than 10.
+You can see that the yellow game is the sum of 5 or less.
+The red game is summed between 5-10.
+Green is an addition larger than 10.
 And pink is ten plus another number.

-When I first started this Valentine Math Activity for Kindergarten, my idea was to have it as self checking.
-I could use some kind of bean or counter to have the students self count BUT I could see my students dumping out the answers out and me need to check and recheck them constantly.
+When I first started this Valentine’s Math Activity for Kindergarten, my idea was to have it as self-checking.
+I could use some kind of bean or counter to have the students self count BUT I could see my students dumping out the answers and me needing to check and recheck them constantly.
 (Plus the idea of beans being eaten or put up noses is something every Kindergarten teacher fears. )

 Valentine Math Activity for Kindergarten